wardzacharyj/SimpleCodeGen/README.md

       "name":             "[Optional] A name to give this template", "symbolArguements": [],

-      "path":             "[Required] if singleLine is not provided -> path to template file (This can contain input symbols)", "singleLine":       "[Required] if path is not provided -> Value is treated as template (This can contain input symbols)",
+      "path":             "[Required] path to template file (This can contin input symbols)", "singleLine":       "[Required] value is treated as the template (This can contain input symbols)",

       "updateTargets":    [],
       "createTargets":    []